 Dreams continued to be turned into realities under the leadership of Raymond Michaud Jr., who became headmaster of the John Thomas Dye School in 1980, after serving as Associate Headmaster from 1978 -1980.
 As one of his earliest initiatives, he purchased the school’s first computer and received authorization for the development of a computer program.
 Under Mr. Michaud’s leadership, the east and west wings were remodeled to create better teaching environments, and the Board of Trustees began discussions on a building project to create a gymnasium, library, and art studio on the west side of the lower playing field.
 The Parents’ Club helped raise the funds for new additions that opened February 1989.
 Aunty Cathryn was well aware of the newest addition, but her health was not good, and she passed away on September 16, 1989.

 Mr. Michaud continuously reviewed the curriculum, which had been enhanced each year under his direction with the expertise of the excellent teaching staffs that had been assembled through the years.
 Throughout the 1980’s the school became well known as a member of all leading associations of independent schools and an excellent support staff was added to enhance all school programs.
 Mr. Michaud saw the need for new science, music, and computer classrooms, and in addition to renovations to JTD Hall, those classrooms were completed in 1992.
 In the summer of 2002, the east and west wing classrooms were extensively remodeled in under three months.
 This was an accomplishment in the Dye tradition of getting things done under long odds in record time.
-Mr. Michaud also planned and saw the completion of the MAC center, the Michaud Academic Center, our newest building on campus housing all our 5th and 6th grade classrooms, a kiln room, offices and a teachers' rooom.
-Before he retired this June, after 35 years of leadership, he planned the renovation of our library which will be completed by September, 2014.
+Mr. Michaud also planned and saw the completion of the MAC center, the Michaud Academic Center, our newest building on campus housing all our 5th and 6th grade classrooms, a kiln room, offices and a teachers' room.
+Before his retirement, after 35 years of leadership, he planned the renovation of our library which was completed in 2014.

 Each year the traditions of Christmas Carols, lighting the candles on the on the school’s birthday cake, and graduation are repeated annually in John Dye Hall where the portrait of John Thomas Dye II still hangs.